Why Buyers Choose Tequesta

 Luxury Market Intelligence

-Luxury homes in Tequesta typically begin at $1 million and above, particularly for renovated properties, golf frontage, and river-adjacent residences.
+Luxury homes in Tequesta generally begin around $1 million, with pricing rising materially for renovated properties, golf frontage, larger lots, and waterfront homes with strong navigability.

 Luxury Segmentation